- 1 What Is a Dedicated Development Team?

 The two biggest drawbacks of outsourcing are the lack of control and concerns about communication.
-Yes, it is harder to keep track of the progress and make quick decisions when experts are not in the same building, but the Covid-19 pandemic made companies switch to remote work anyway.
-Fortunately, with a reliable software development partner and a clear understanding of the business objectives, your company can be even more successful and turn an obstacle into an opportunity with a proficient dedicated team of software developers.
+Yes, it is harder to keep track of the progress and make quick decisions when experts are not in the same building, but the COVID-19 pandemic has made companies switch to remote work anyway.
+Fortunately, with a reliable software development outsourcing partner and a clear understanding of the business objectives, your company can be even more successful and turn this obstacle into an opportunity by using a proficient dedicated team of software developers.

-What are the benefits of remote development teams?
+What are the benefits of dedicated development teams?

 According to a study by Deloitte, 59% of companies consider outsourcing as an effective cost-cutting tool.
-Indeed, a company from the United States can reduce over 50% of IT costs by hiring a dedicated development team.
+Indeed, a company from the United States can cut its costs by around 50% by hiring a dedicated team.

 Access to the expertise

-Sometimes the necessary software developers are just impossible to find locally, or you have to pay them a salary way beyond your limit.
-If you choose to hire a development team that operates remotely as an option to expand your existing team, you will have access to the best experts all over the world.
+Sometimes the required software development experts are just impossible to find locally, or you have to pay them a salary way beyond your limit.
+If you choose to hire a dedicated development team that operates remotely as an option to expand your existing team, you will have access to the best experts from all over the world.

-You can change the team composition according to the current business goals as fast as needed.
+You can change the team composition according to the current business goals as quickly as required.